Who are we at Keeping Well in South East London?

-South London and Maudsley NHS Foundation Trust (SLaM), Oxleas NHS Foundation Trust (Oxleas), Bromley Healthcare and Mind (Bexley) are working together to provide personalised wellbeing and psychological support to all NHS staff in South East London and those providing care to others in the community, including staff in care and residential homes.
-You can read the review of care home support here.
+Keeping Well in South East London (KWSEL) is a partnership between South London and Maudsley NHS Foundation Trust (SLaM), Oxleas NHS Foundation Trust (Oxleas), Bromley Healthcare and Mind (Bexley) to provide personalised wellbeing and psychological support to all NHS staff and those providing care to others in the community in South East London, including staff in care and residential homes.

 Other support is also available and you can check out a range of self-help materials and videos in our resources section.

-- Counselling for Depression.
-This is a particular type of counselling that targets the emotional problems underlying depression.
+- Counselling for Depression - this is a particular type of counselling that targets the emotional problems underlying depression.
 This treatment aims to help people identify underlying feelings, make sense of them and reflect on the new meanings which emerge.

 - Brief psychodynamic therapies (including Interpersonal Therapy and Dynamic Interpersonal Therapy) - psychodynamic therapies explore difficult experiences in the past that continue to affect the way people feel and behave in the present and place particular emphasis on difficulties in relationships.

 Secondary care services are for people who may need additional support than primary care and IAPT services are able to offer, for example people who have severe and enduring mental health issues or complex care needs.

 Generally, access to these services will need a referral from a GP, however KWSEL are also able to carry out rapid clinical assessments and make onwards referrals to secondary care.
 Examples of secondary mental health services are hospitals, some psychological wellbeing services, community mental health teams (CMHTs), crisis resolution and home treatment teams (CRHTs), assertive outreach teams and early intervention teams.

 For further information on the different types of secondary care services, visit the Rethink Mental Illness NHS Mental Health Teams page.